Skip to main content

 • Texas Economy

-Growth in Texas service sector activity slowed in April, according to business executives responding to the Texas Service Sector Outlook Survey.
-The revenue index, a key measure of state service sector conditions, fell from 4.0 to 0.3, with the near-zero reading suggestive of flat output growth.
+Texas service sector activity expanded at about the same pace in August as the prior month, according to business executives responding to the Texas Service Sector Outlook Survey.
+The revenue index, a key measure of state service sector conditions, was little changed at 8.7.

 • Texas Manufacturing Outlook Survey

-Texas factory output strengthened slightly in April, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Texas factory activity exhibited little growth in August, according to business executives responding to the Texas Manufacturing Outlook Survey.

 • Texas Economic Indicators